The examples found in the MLA section are based on the manual MLA Handbook, 9th ed., 2021.

 The publisher is the organization that is primarily responsible for producing the source.
+Most common sources with publishers are books and websites.
 When including a publisher in an MLA style citation, make sure to:

 - Shorten the publisher’s name by leaving out business words such as Company (Co.), Incorporated (Inc.), and Limited (Ltd.).

 - Use the abbreviation UP for a university press (e.g. Harvard UP, U of Toronto P).

 - If there are two publishers named in your source, separate them with a forward slash (/).

 Do not include a publisher for the following sources:

 - A work published by its author or editor